 If the deceased was in the process of dealing with their personal injury compensation claim when they passed, the 3 year deadline would begin again from the date of their death.
 This allows the family to continue with their claim.

-Should You Hire A Solicitor Or Should You File The Claim Yourself?
+Should You Use A Solicitor Or Should You File The Claim Yourself?

 The legalities surrounding a fatal accident claim can be complex and challenging.
 Filing such a claim while you are still grieving can make it that much more difficult.
 Not only will you have to navigate your way through complicated legal issues but you will also have to deal with answering numerous personal questions pertaining to your deceased loved one, which can be emotionally draining.